Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

   It relates to Murray Hill (Emil Klumpp.
 1956) in his weight distribution, and to Mistral (Roger Excoffon.
 1953) in his lively bouncing effect.
   This type of typography suits at it best in friendly, spontaneous and informal look.

 **Raleway** is an elegant sans-serif typeface family.
-It is a display face and the download features both old style and lining numerals, standard and discretionary ligatures, a pretty complete set of diacritics, as well as a stylistic alternate inspired by more geometric sans-serif typefaces than its neo-grotesque inspired default character set.
+It is a display face and the download features both old style and lining numerals, standard and discretionary ligatures, a pretty complete set of diacritics, as well as a stylistic alternate inspired by more geometric sans-serif typefaces than it's neo-grotesque inspired default character set.

 **Sans serif** it is usually used for titles that seek to make an impact, for headlines that must be read from a distance or for reading bodies that are relatively short.